FluidDyn project and fluiddyn package

 FluidDyn is a framework for research and teaching in fluid dynamics.
 The Python package fluiddyn contains basic utilities (file io, figures, clusters, mpi, etc.).
-Most of the features of the FluidDyn project are actually implemented in other packages (in particular in fluidlab, fluidimage and fluidsim).
+It is used as a library in the other specialized packages of the FluidDyn project (in particular in fluidfft, fluidsim, fluidlab and fluidimage).

 FluidDyn is distributed under the CeCILL-B License, a BSD compatible french license.

 It is recommended to install numpy before installing fluiddyn.
-The simplest way to install fluiddyn is by using pip:
+Then, the simplest way to install fluiddyn is by using pip:

 pip install fluiddyn